TrH-Thang/Turtlebot3_PathPlanning_Algorithms/README.md

-# Path Planning Repository for custom robot
+# Path Planning Repository for custom Turtlebot3

 ## Overview
 This repository utilizes path planning algorithms for navigation.
 This README provides instructions on how to set up and run the simulation.